mingislight/mingislight.github.io/index.md

 canonical_url: "https://mingislight.com"
 ---

-## 🖋 Latest Articles on Healthcare IT, AI, and Professional Growth
+## 🖋 Latest Insights in Healthcare IT and AI

 <div class="latest-articles">
   {% for post in site.posts limit:5 %}